KimpossibleG/billfold/README.md

 BillFold is available for the iPhone 5/5s, and requires iOS 8.
 During development, BillFold is only available for deployment to an iPhone by users with an Apple Developer license, available [here](https://developer.apple.com/programs/ios/).
 Detailed instructions for deploying a phone can be found [here](http://mobiforge.com/design-development/deploying-iphone-apps-real-devices).

-Users with a Mac OS X of 10.9.4 or higher can clone the app from this repo to their machines, and can use xCode 6 Beta to build and run the app with the iOS simulator.
+Users with a Mac OS X 10.9.4 or higher can clone this repo to their machines, and can use xCode 6 Beta to build and run the app with the iOS simulator.

 No additional software is required.